 - 8. Show the children the design diagram and explain that, together, you are going to make a program using 2Code that follows this design.
 Talk through the diagram so that children understand what the program will do. - 9.
-Put Free Code Gibbon on the board and point out the code blocks on the left-hand side.
-The first thing to

-Design button.
-The program is do is to set up the look of the program in deign view.
+Put Free Code Gorilla on the board and point out the code blocks on the left-hand side.
+The first thing to do is to set up the look of the program in deign view.
 Click on the created by adding objects and then writing code for what these objects do.
-The different object types in

-2Code Gibbon are on the left-hand panel:
+The different object types in 2Code Gorilla are on the left-hand panel: